BerlinVagrant/vagrant-dns/README.md

 ## Using custom domains from inside the VM (VirtualBox only)

-If you need to be able to resolve custom domains managed by this plugin from inside your virtual machine, add the following setting to your `Vagrantfile`:
+If you need to be able to resolve custom domains managed by this plugin from inside your virtual machine (and you're using VirtualBox), add the following setting to your `Vagrantfile`:

 ```ruby